bagaking/gotools/README.md

 done
 ```

+`make test` is kept as a compatibility alias for `make check`.

-GitHub Actions runs `make test` for pushes and pull requests to `main` or
+GitHub Actions runs `make check` for pushes and pull requests to `main` or
 `master`.
 The workflow reads the Go version from the root `go.mod`, currently
 `go 1.15`.

-`make test` proves that each committed module test suite passes against that
+`make check` proves that each committed module test suite passes against that
 module's current dependency graph.
 It does not prove every unpublished
 cross-module edit as an integrated local replacement graph.
 When a change spans
-modules, validate each touched module during development and run `make test`
+modules, validate each touched module during development and run `make check`
 before review or release.

 ## Release and Tagging